Hlanetest/Cuda-project/README.md

 Click Login and once inside click the four blocks right above the compass, and click ‘Manage’ From manage you should see an ‘example Dashboard’ click that and you should see your request data being pipped through, alongside the CPU & memory data.

+And now from here everything is set, the tracker is running, grafana is up and prometheus is scrapping the metrics!